snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 <h2 id="custompath">4.
 Make POST path of Emitter configurable</h2>

-This is a feature already introduced in the Obj-C tracker at the version 1.1.0, but never released on Android ([#319][319]).
+This is a feature already introduced in the Obj-C tracker as of version 1.1.0, and is now available in the Android tracker ([#319][319]).
 With the new version there is a new `customPostPath` parameter that makes the Emitter configurable.
-It lets to specify a custom path for POST requests useful when the user wants to use a proxy for receiving the events.
+It allows specifying a custom path for POST requests, this is useful when the user wants to use a proxy for receiving the events.

 {% highlight java %}
 Emitter emitter =